wavefrontHQ/docs/pages/doc/wavefront_introduction.md

 ## Wavefront Proxy

-The Wavefront proxy allows you to send your data to Wavefront in a secure, fast, and reliable manner.The proxy works with the Wavefront server to ensure end-to-end flow control.
+The Wavefront proxy allows you to send your data to Wavefront in a secure, fast, and reliable manner.
+The proxy works with the Wavefront server to ensure end-to-end flow control.
 When it detects network connectivity issues, the proxy queues metrics in memory and to disk.
 Once connectivity is restored the proxy replays queued metrics but prioritizes real-time traffic.
 There are many ways to [configure](proxies_configuring) the proxy to tune this behavior.